eleazarbr/project-skeleton/README.md

 [![Project Skeleton Screen Shot][image-7]][7]

-Repository template with basic tools for my projects.
+This repository provides a pre-configured template equipped with basic tools for kick-starting any project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>